NOTE! It is important that you read the rules and terms for online exams below well in advance of the exam.

 How does an online exam work?

-- You must log in to Zoom through the link in Wiseflow at least 30 minutes before your exam.
+• You must log in to Zoom through the link in Wiseflow at least 45 minutes before your written sit-in exam.
 You do not need a password to log in.
+At oral exam you must log in to Zoom 30 minutes before your exam starts.

-- After login, you will be “seated” in an online waiting room.
-You must be in front of your computer ready for the exam 30 minutes before your exam starts (just as if you were at an ordinary oral exam).
+• After login, you will be “seated” in an online waiting room.
+You must be in front of your computer ready for the exam 45 minutes before your exam starts (just as if you were at an ordinary oral exam).
+At oral exam you must be in front of your computer 30 minutes before your exam starts.

-- Please note that, according to the Eksamensbekendtgørelsen (Exam Atc), it is strickly forbidden to take pictures (screenshots) or record video/sound of the video during the exam.
+• Please note that, according to the Eksamensbekendtgørelsen (Exam Act), it is strictly forbidden to take pictures (screenshots) or record video/sound of the video during the exam.

 How should you prepare yourself before the exam?